jaakop/Hakkapeliitta/README.md

 This game is in prototype phase.

-Game is developed using monogame with an ECS structure
+Game is developed using monogame with an ECS structure.

-Needs MonoGame ECS engine
+Needs MonoGame ECS engine.